June 12 –June 29 (Office Hours – Monday-Thursday 9:00 A.M. – 3:00 P.M.)

 Chuck Rowles’ health continues to show dramatic and unexpectedly strong improvement that is nothing short of miraculous.
-Chuck will be traveling to Houston for a consultation at the Anderson Cancer Clinic.
+He has been cleared to travel to South Dakota to attend his son, Michael’s, wedding.
+Following that, he will be traveling to Houston for a consultation at the Anderson Cancer Clinic.
 Please continue to keep Chuck and his entire extended family in your prayers so that he will be ultimately cured of his stage-4 colon cancer, and that he can return to enjoying a full and active life with his family and friends.
 Please see the message below from Chuck’s eldest son, Chris.

 “Please pray for us; masses, novenas and prayers of support are what we really need now as we are still discovering what treatment options are available to him at this time.

 Donations are also welcome.
 Chuck will be visiting the ANDERSON CANCER CLINIC in Houston TX, and all proceeds will help to supplement Mary and Chuck’s trip to Houston.
 Thank you everyone for your support and let’s pray that God intercedes for us.

 (Donations should go through WonderWe, donations through Caring Bridge do not help Chuck)